Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - Now you can't climb the Mobile Vehicle Bay when standing on it.
 (Improved by using GetOceanLevel instead of 1f for compatibility with mods that change water level.)
 - When the Cyclops is destroyed with the player in it, the player now respawns correctly by triggering an actual death.
 - The Cyclops' steering wheel animation has three states: default position, turn right 100%, turn left 100%.
 Now it uses correct analog values with a controller.
 - Silent running now does not consume power when the Cyclops is off.
-(Improved by not using bool Prefix.)
+(Better compatibility by not using bool Prefix.)
 - Fixed the gap between the Seamoth and its lower storage modules.
 - The Cyclops docking bay sounds now don't play if the bay is already occupied.
-(Improved by not using bool Prefix.)
+(Better compatibility by not using bool Prefix.)
 - The state of wreck doors that you open manually is now saved.
 - The state of doors inside the Cyclops is now saved.